 However, little did you know about its potent therapeutic properties.

-It’s a fast-acting anti-inflammatory; the only obstacle is the flavor, but that you can overcome, too.
+It’s a fast-acting anti-inflammatory; the only obstacle is the flavor, which you can overcome.

 See if you can convince your buddy to drink some cold licorice tea.
 If that fails to work, you can combine 60 drops per 20 pounds of body weight in a cup of water – and give it to your dog twice daily.